 Description

-EXTERIOR The single-storey, octagonal building has a doorway to one wall and pointed windows (replaced in uPVC) to each of the other walls.
-The pointed-arched door is ledged and braced, with decorative strap hinges.
-The roof extends on all sides as a verandah, supported on colonnettes, with ornamental decoration to the eaves.
-The apex carries a cast-iron weathervane.
+The exterior includes a doorway on one wall and pointed windows, which have been replaced with uPVC, on the other walls.
+The pointed-arched door is ledged and braced, adorned with decorative strap hinges.
+The roof extends outward on all sides to form a verandah, supported by colonnettes, with ornamental decoration along the eaves.
+At the apex of the roof, there is a cast-iron weathervane.

-INTERIOR The building is a single cell, with plastered walls, moulded cornice and timber floorboards.
-The ceiling is clad in timber.
+Inside, the pavilion consists of a single cell with plastered walls, a moulded cornice, and timber floorboards.
+The ceiling is also finished in timber.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.